 The next total lunar eclipse visible in Tidewater will be on March 25, 2024

 A Lunar Eclipse was Visible in Tidewater 4 a.m.
 November 19th 2021

 (Below) Partial Solar Eclipse sunrise June 10, 2021

 On the morning of June 10th, 2021 the sunrise did display a partially eclipsed Sun.
-The image of the Sun will have a dark “bite” taken out by the edge of the Moon.
-This is the beginning of an annular eclipse.
+The image of the Sun had a dark “bite” taken out by the edge of the Moon.
+This was the beginning of an annular eclipse.
 Unfortunately Tidewater residents only witnessed a few minutes of this eclipse.
-The complete annular event will only be visible in extreme northern latitudes above Alaska.
+The complete annular event was only visible in extreme northern latitudes above Alaska.
 (Remember to protect your eyes from sunlight… do not stare at the Sun!
 Use solar filters.)

 Photo taken at sunrise the morning of June 10th approximately 5:51 a.m.
 EDT showing Moon partially eclipsing the Sun.
 Photo by Kent Blackwell member of the Back Bay Amateur astronomers.
 (BBAA) Several BBAA members arrived at the boardwalk in Virginia Beach to view the astronomical event.